macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 In a different way respect Gentoo and Funtoo, MARK doesn't generate the overlay metadata cache directly in the exposed repository.
-The main reason is that is more simple to manage in an upgrade workflow based on Github PR that could be merged, reverted, etc. without introduce jobs to update costantly the same repository that receive the update of the package, etc.
+The main reason is that is more simple to manage in an upgrade workflow based on Github PR that could be merged, reverted, etc. without introduce jobs to update constantly the same repository that receive the update of the package, etc.
 Without the metadata the *emerge* solver could be slow, but this could be solved with the execution of the command: